Power operations in the Kunneth spectral sequence and commutative HFp-algebras: The K unneth spectral sequence

 \begin{thm}[Tate \cite{Tate}] If $R$ is a Noetherian local ring and $I$ is an ideal of $R$, then there exists a free $R$-resolution of $R/I$ that is a graded commutative DGA. \end{thm}

-Tate proves the above by explicitly constructing a graded commutative DGA It also can be extended as follows. \begin{cor} For $R$ as above and any finitely generated commutative $R$-algebra, there exists a free $R$-resolution of it that is a graded commutative DGA. \end{cor}
+Tate proves the above by explicitly constructing a graded commutative DGA.
+It can also be extended as follows. \begin{cor} For $R$ as above and any finitely generated commutative $R$-algebra $A$, there exists a free $R$-resolution of $A$ that is a graded commutative DGA. \end{cor}

 \begin{proof} Suppose that $A$ is a finitely generated $R$-algebra, then $A$ is a quotient of $R[x_1, x_2, \ldots,x_n]$ by an ideal.
 The result of Tate gives a free $R[x_1, x_2, \ldots,x_n]$-resolution of $A$ that is graded commutative as a DGA.
 However, since $R[x_1, x_2, \ldots,x_n]$ is free over $R$, so is the above resolution and we have the desired result. \end{proof}